icanos/influxdb-posh/README.md

 # influxdb-posh
-Powershell module for InfluxDB to insert metrics into one or more series in a database.
+Community made Powershell module for InfluxDB to work with data in one or more databases directly from the PS console.

 Querying data from a database:
 ```powershell